Orange Collective

 AI coding tools went mainstream.
 73% of OSS respondents now use AI for coding or docs; 1M+ open source maintainers, students, and teachers received free Copilot access; daily users show 12–15% higher activity.[9]
 The cohort writing more code per engineer is also the cohort writing less docs per engineer.
 The asymmetry is the opportunity.

 LLMs became the new search engine for developers.
 Guillermo Rauch reports exponential signup attribution from ChatGPT recommending Vercel — booth attendees tell him the LLM sent them.[8]
-The implication is structural: docs are the new SEO.
-The product whose docs are clean, current, and machine-readable gets recommended.
+Eighteen months later the trade press has the receipts: as of June 2026, bots generate 57.5% of HTML web traffic — the first time automated requests outnumber humans — and Mintlify reports nearly half of all traffic to documentation comes from AI agents.[21]
+[15] The product whose docs are clean, current, and machine-readable gets recommended.
 The product with stale docs is invisible to the next generation of buyers.

 People would come to our booth and tell us that they'd learned of Vercel because ChatGPT told them to use Vercel.